DaMexicanJustice/internship/README.md

 ![](vennmodel.PNG)

 ## Portfolio
 This is a showcase of some of the work I did for Fenrir Game Studio.
-All of the work could be divided to one of the following categories with few exceptions.
+All of the work can be divided into one of the following categories with a few exceptions.
 ### Website
 I was tasked with developing their new website.
 It is online here: http://fenrirgamestudio.dk

 I did the:
 * HTML
 * CSS
 * PHP
 * JavaScript
 I did not do the:
 * Graphical assets
 * Text
 ### In-house game project

 ### Third party game project